MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/glint.md

 #### How we calculate correlations and determine relationships

 We've selected a list of Glint survey questions and Viva Insights metrics that could potentially be related.
 We curated this list from our entire set of Viva Insights metrics.
-To help create this list, we drew from academic literature and validated correlations between Glint and Viva Insights data pairs.
+To help create this list, we drew from academic literature and validated correlations between a sample set of Glint and Viva Insights data pairs.

 To arrive at the correlations you see in your report, we use the Pearson correlation coefficient (r) between each pair: survey question responses and data from a Viva Insights metric.
 Correlations fit within a scale from -1 to 1:

-* **-1** indicates a perfect negative linear relationship.
-For example, the data in Viva Insights might show high manager 1:1 time, but all respondents report they don't feel coached by their manager.
+***-1*** *indicates a perfect negative linear relationship*—that is, as one variable increases, the other decreases.
+For example, the behavior metric **After-hours collaboration** might show high after-hours work time, and all respondents report they don't feel like their company encourages a work-life balance.
+So, as after-hours work goes up, how employees rate their work-life balance goes down.
 If you're looking at a -1 correlation on a graph, the data points would form a diagonal line from the top of the y axis to the bottom of the x axis.

-* **0** indicates no relationship.
-For example, the data in Viva Insights might show varied manager 1:1 time, and respondents give varying answers when asked whether they feel coached by their manager.
+***0*** *indicates no relationship.* For example, the behavior metric **Uninterrupted hours** might show varied uninterrupted hours, and respondents give varying answers when asked whether they have time to dedicate to learning at work.
 If you're looking at a 0 correlation on a graph, there wouldn't be a discernable pattern between the data points.

-* **1** indicates a perfect positive linear relationship.
-For example, the data in Viva Insights might show high manager 1:1 time, and all respondents report that they feel coached by their manager.
+***1*** *indicates a perfect positive linear relationship*—that is, as one variable increases, the other increases.
+For example, the behavior metric **Meeting and call hours with manager 1:1** might show high manager 1:1 time, and all respondents report that they feel coached by their manager.
+So, as manager 1:1 time goes up, how employees rate feeling coached also goes up.
 If you're looking at a 1 correlation on a graph, the data points would form a diagonal line from the bottom of the x axis to the top of the y axis.
+Using these correlations, we determine whether a linear relationship between a Glint survey question and a Viva Insights metric is strong, moderate, weak, or if there's no relationship.

 Using these correlations, we determine whether a relationship between a Glint survey question and a Viva Insights metric is strong, moderate, weak, or if there's no relationship.